google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 Rust is a new, modern programming language with a rich type system, no runtime and an ownership model that guarantees memory-safety and thread-safety.
-Rust also supports WebAssembly as a first-class citizen and the Rust team has contributed a lot of excellent tooling to the WebAssembly ecosystem.
+Rust also supports WebAssembly as a core feature and the Rust team has contributed a lot of excellent tooling to the WebAssembly ecosystem.

 One of these tools is [`wasm-pack`](https://rustwasm.github.io/wasm-pack/), by